 Eni does its utmost to ensure that both the Company and the entities in which Eni has a non-controlling interest comply with the standards laid down in its internal anti-corruption rules, adopting and maintaining an adequate internal control system that complies with the requirements of anticorruption legislation.

 To ensure the effectiveness of the Anti-Corruption Compliance Programme, in 2010 Eni established a dedicated organisational unit, within the "Integrated Compliance" function, reporting directly to the Chief Executive Officer.
-Internal rules and mandatory adoption for subsidiaries

 Anti-Corruption unit